kathrynhamilton/textbooks/SystemsEngineering/SysML.md

 - Reusable design repository that can generate many types of artifacts
 - Enhances traceability and ability to assess impact of proposed changes

+SysML is not a framework or a method.
+It is a language.

 ## Types of diagrams

 - [Structure Diagram](#stdiag)